 In 2007, a group of Professor Foner's former graduate students published Contested Democracy: Freedom, Race, and Power in American History, edited by Manisha Sinha and Penny Von Eschen, a collection of essays, or "festschrift," in his honor.

 In a recent book review, Professor Steven Hahn of the University of Pennsylvania wrote of Eric Foner: "Like his mentor Richard Hofstadter, he has had an enormous influence on how other historians, as well as a good cut of the general reading public, have come to think about American history.
 This is the result of his voluminous scholarship and of his decades as a teacher.
 Indeed, when one considers the chronological and topical range of Foner's many books and essays--not to mention those of his doctoral students--only Hofstadter, C. Vann Woodward, David Brion Davis, and, in an earlier era, Charles Beard (who was also at Columbia) would seem to be his genuine rivals in impact and accomplishment."
+On a somewhat different note, the Oklahoma Gazette recently wrote of a lecture by Professor Foner at Oklhoma University, "suffice it to say that his giving a free lecture on OU's campus is just really, incredibly, super cool."

 VIEW SESSION AT ORGANIZATION OF AMERICAN HISTORIANS ANNUAL MEETING ON ERIC FONER'S "RECONSTRUCTION AT 25"